 - Create appropriate collections, both print and electronic, for children and young adults in public libraries.

 - Collaborate with community agencies, such as schools, social services and health organizations, to provide needed instruction and support for children and young adults.

 - Apply leadership principles to creating environments for children and young adults that respond to diversity and cultural needs of the community.

 The certificate may be completed in conjunction with the MLIS degree or as a post-MLIS certificate.
 The fifteen-credit Public Library Services to Children and Young Adults Certificate program includes nine credits of required coursework and six credits of electives.
-The nine credits of required courses cover the development of effective services for children and young adults (LIS 7250), outreach and marketing to communities and families (LIS 7250 and LIS 7420) and creating appropriate collections for children and young adults (LIS 7340).
 Students choose from among a wide range of elective courses related to children's literature, bibliographic instruction and practical experiences for six hours to complete the certificate.